Ericawanja/Javascript-Data-structure-and-Algorithms/4. Javascript Objects/README.md

   ## When should you use objects
   1. Objects are useful in storing with a key-value pair
   2. Useful in grouping values with similar characteristics together to make your code more readable.
-  ## Drawbacks of javaScript objects
+  ## Drawbacks of JavaScript objects
-  1. Object properties are unodered, hence does not support accessing items with indexes.
+  1. Object properties are unordered, hence does not support accessing items with indexes.
 You must know the property name.
-  1. Does not support operations such as adding or removing an item at a particular position.
+  2. Does not support operations such as adding or removing an item at a particular position.

   ## How to access items in an object